Skip to main content

 If you passed the Life in the UK test as part of your route to Indefinite Leave to Remain, here is what happens next:

-Gather all supporting documents — payslips, employer letter, bank statements, tenancy agreements, and both your Life in the UK test letter and B1 certificate.
+3. Gather all supporting documents — payslips, employer letter, bank statements, tenancy agreements, your Life in the UK test URN and result email, and your B1 certificate.
 Use our free ILR document checklist to make sure you have everything for your specific visa type.

 Next Steps for British Citizenship Applicants